revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/NumbersAndStrings.md

 </details>

 ---
-18. The differences between String, StringBuffer, and StringBuilder.
+18. What are the differences between String, StringBuffer, and StringBuilder.

 <details><summary><b> Show Answer</b></summary>